 Chip Colwell is the editor-in-chief of SAPIENS.
 He received his Ph.D. from Indiana University, and has held fellowships from the American Academy of Arts & Sciences, the National Endowment for the Humanities, and the U.S. Fulbright Program.
 For 12 years, he was the curator of anthropology at the Denver Museum of Nature & Science.
-He has published more than 50 articles and book chapters, and 10 books, many of which have received honors, including the National Council on Public History Book Award and the Gordon R. Willey Prize of the American Anthropological Association.
-His work has been highlighted in such venues as The New York Times, Archaeology Magazine, The Guardian, C-SPAN, and more.
+He has published more than 50 articles and book chapters, and 11 books, many of which have received honors, including the National Council on Public History Book Award and the Gordon R. Willey Prize of the American Anthropological Association.
+His essays and op-eds have been published in The New York Times, The Atlantic, Foreign Affairs, Atlas Obscura, Aeon, and more.
 Follow him on Twitter @drchipcolwell.